aaditya-2905/aaditya-2905/README.md

 * 💻 DevOps enthusiast focused on real-world infrastructure
 * ⚙️ Building scalable systems using automation & CI/CD
-* 🚀 Strong interest in cloud + system design
+* 🚀 Strong interest in cloud and infra design
-* ⚡ I believe: *"If it can be automated, it should be automated"*

 ---